 Remarkable progress for comprehensive and diversified regional cooperation has been made through the annual Korea-Central Asia Cooperation forum headed by Vice Foreign Ministers since 2007.
 Above all, Korean-Central Asia Cooperation Forum Secretariat, a permanent secretariat established for the purpose of facilitating and enhancing multilateral cooperation between Korea-Central Asia for the first time in the international fora was officially launched under the Korean Foundation on the 10th July 2017.

-The Export from Korea to Five Central Asian Countries marked 2 billion US$, while the import was 320 million US$.
-The accumulative sum of Korean investment to Central Asia recorded an amount of 5.1 billion US$(2016).
+The Export from Korea to Five Central Asian Countries marked 2 billion US$, while the import was 1.1 billion US$.
+The accumulative sum of Korean investment to Central Asia recorded an amount of 5.4 billion US$(2017).

 Approximately 300,000 Korean descendants are residing in the Russian and Central Asian region(Uzbekistan 180,000, Kazakhstan 100,000, Kyrgzy Republic 18,000, Tajikistan 600).
 This year marks 80th anniversary of the settlement of Korea Diaspora in Central Asia.